Summer Sale! Get 20% off our accountancy services for 6 months! 😎

 VAT isn’t the simplest thing to get your head around, and at times the terminology makes it seem more complex.
 To help you make sense of it all we explain what HMRC mean by some of the most frequently used VAT jargon to help you get going.

 There are different VAT accounting schemes available, which can affect the way that you report and pay VAT.
+Some VAT schemes do have eligibility criteria, but as long as you meet those, it’s usually up to you to choose the one most useful for your business.
 Learn more about the different VAT schemes and their requirements.

 You can cancel your VAT registration if the business is no longer eligible or if it stops trading.
-Cancel within 30 days of becoming ineligible, or you might attract HMRC penalties!
+Make sure you cancel your VAT registration within 30 days of becoming ineligible, or you might attract HMRC penalties!

 Disbursements are things that your business spends money on, the cost of which you then recharge to your customer.
-They’re a bit different to expenses, and the difference has implications for VAT.
-Read our guide for more help.
+They’re a bit different to expenses because they’re costs that you incur on behalf of your customer, rather than as a result of the service you offer.
+The difference between disbursements and expenses has implications for the way you charge and report VAT.

 With some goods and services it’s the customer’s responsibility, rather than the supplier’s, to account for VAT.
 This is known as the domestic reverse charge and applies to goods and services such as computer chips and emission allowances, as well as VAT-registered businesses in the Construction Industry Scheme.